heyzunee/facial-emotion-recognition/README.md

-  # 🎭 Face Emotion Recognition API
+  # Facial Emotion Recognition API

 A Python-based API for facial emotion recognition from images containing one or multiple human faces.